María de la Purísima Salvat Romero: Beatification process

-Canonization

 A second miracle attributed to her intercession was investigated and was validated on 13 December 2013.
-It underwent careful scrutiny in a local process in 2013, and proceeded to a unanimous and positive decision on the part of the medical board in Rome on 6 November 2014; it also received the unanimous approval of theologians on 20 January 2015 and the Congregation María de la Purísima Salvat Romero for the Causes of Saints on 12 February 2015.
 On 5 May 2015, Pope Francis approved the miracle, which allowed for her to be canonized.
 A date was set for her canonization; it was determined at a consistory on 27 June 2015 and she was canonized as a saint of the Catholic Church on 18 October 2015.

-Feast

-In 2010 on the occasion of her beatification it was announced that her feast would be celebrated on an annual basis on 31 October.

-On 14 August 2015, prior to the canonization, it was announced that the Congregation for Divine Worship and the Discipline of the Sacraments – in consultation with the Archdiocese of Seville – designated 18 September (the date of her beatification) as the official feast of Romero instead of 31 October.
+On 14 August 2015, prior to the canonization, it was announced that the Congregation for Divine Worship and the Discipline of the Sacraments designated 18 September (the date of Romero's beatification) as the feast day in the liturgical calendar.